jmayer913/JMayer-Data-Library/README.md

 # v9.1.0 Change Log
 ---
 * Added a CompareToOtherMember data annotation attribute.
-You can compare two properties and pass/fail validation based on the comparison rule you setup.
+You can compare two public members of the same class & instance and pass/fail validation based on the comparison rule you setup.
 * Added a RequiredDependsOn data annotation attribute.
-A property will have the Required data annotation evaulated if another property equals a true/false condition.
+A public member will have the Required data annotation evaulated if another public member of the same class & instance equals a boolean value or enum value.
 ---
 * [ASP.NET Core MVC Example Project](https://github.com/jmayer913/JMayer-Example-ASPVanillaMVC)
 * [ASP.NET Core MVC with Syncfusion Example Project](https://github.com/jmayer913/JMayer-Example-ASPSyncfusionMVC)